flutter/flutter/specs/style.md

   readonly attribute Node? nextSibling;

-  // access to the results of the cascade any getProperty(String name, String? pseudoElement = null);
+  // access to the results of the cascade
+  // only works during layout and painting any getProperty(String name, String? pseudoElement = null);
+     // throw if this isn't during layout or painting
+     //   TODO(ianh): if the implementation of this does allow it to be queried the rest of the time too, relax this constraint
      // looking at the declarations for the given pseudoElement:
      // if there's a cached value, return it
      // otherwise, if there's an applicable ParsedValue, then